maestrow/gulp-sass-pug-es6-tpl/readme.md

 In react-hot-loader repo there is an [example](https://github.com/gaearon/react-hot-loader/tree/master/examples/webpack-modern).
 It works on webpack 3.10.
 I tries to update it to webpack 4 and get too long module reload time (about 10 seconds).
 So I downgraded webpack to v3 and update all related modules and save it in separate [repo](https://github.com/maestrow/react-hot-loader4-tpl).

 These [two](https://css-tricks.com/combine-webpack-gulp-4/) [articles](https://jsramblings.com/2016/07/16/hot-reloading-gulp-webpack-browsersync.html) helps me to embed webpack-dev-server in browser-sync.
-I faced in [bug](https://github.com/webpack/webpack-dev-middleware/issues/283) which fixed with downgrading webpack-dev-middleware to version 2.
+I faced [bug](https://github.com/webpack/webpack-dev-middleware/issues/283) which can be fixed by downgrading webpack-dev-middleware to version 2.

-Next you should add to your webpack.config entry point:
+Next you should add this to your webpack.config entry point:

     'webpack/hot/dev-server',
     'webpack-hot-middleware/client',

 and `new webpack.HotModuleReplacementPlugin()`.
-If forget one of it, then module compilation will work, but browser won't update automatically.
+If forget one of it, then module compilation will work, but browser  automatically updates won't.

 Another thing to note: When run browser-sync with dev and hot middleware, the js file should NOT be exists in dist directory, otherwise you get this: